NittoNeko/Rally-the-Brave/Documentation/technical_highlights.md

 3. Components can be reused across several Entities and Tasks can be reused across several Components.

 And...composition is basically a form of delegation.
-In TECT we could achieve composition by simply delegating the implementations of properties/behaviours/functionalities from the root down to the nodes and leaves, while following Single Responsibility Principle and Interface Segregation Principle.
+In TECT we could achieve composition by simply delegating the implementations of properties/behaviours/functionalities from the root down to the nodes and leaves.
 Here is the analog to a tree structure:
-*	Entities are the roots that delegate their jobs to other nodes.
+*	Entities are roots that delegate their jobs to other nodes.
-*	Components are the nodes that delegate jobs further down to other nodes.
+*	Components can be nodes that delegate jobs further down to other nodes.
-*	Static Tasks are the leaves that implement the jobs statically.
+*	Components can be leaves that handle other Entities.
-*	Dynamic Tasks are the leaves that implement the jobs dynamically.
+*	Tasks are leaves that implement the jobs.
-*	Static Tasks can be converted to Dynamic Tasks.
 *	If the delegation tree has gone too deep (more than 4 layers), it's time to introduce new Entities to flatten our structures.